ABOUT THE BAND

 On 5th March 2007 the band played its very first concert in Poland under Steve Hutchinson and Marian Knapczyk's brand new show name of

-In 2010 drummer Ade Evans left the band after a disagreement with Martin Bland and was replaced by the top session drummer Paul Elliott
+In 2010 drummer Ade Evans left the band following a disagreement with Martin Bland and was replaced by the top session drummer Paul Elliott

 These shows were performed without Bernie Lowery because the rock songs that Graham Hunter performed in the show were more popular in the UK than the Smokie songs.